zencart/documentation/content/user/first_steps/database.md

 Prefixes are sometimes used by Zen Cart auto-installers, which are also **not recommended**.
 See [how do I install](/user/first_steps/how_do_i_install/) for details on installing Zen Cart.

-**Note:** If you run any commands via phpMyAdmin and your site uses a prefix,
+**Note:** If you run any commands via phpMyAdmin and your site uses a prefix, you will need to add that prefix to any database table name.

 ## How many tables are in the Zen Cart database?